KEEZ-RobG/docusaurus-test/docs/node-validator-guide/1-system-setup.md

 sudo apt-get autoremove
 sudo apt-get autoclean
 ```

+If a "Deamons using outdated libraries" screen appears, restart all.

 ### 3.2 - Enable automatic updates
 ```
 sudo apt-get install unattended-upgrades sudo dpkg-reconfigure -plow unattended-upgrades
 ```
+Choose yes and press `Enter`

 ### 3.3 Install Dependencies
 Nano is the command-line text editor used throughout this guide.